Kyrou leads Blues’ quick start in 6-1 rout of Ducks

 After Gibson gave up three goals on six shots, Ryan Miller made 21 saves.

-Jones got his first goal of the season late in the first period.
+Jones got his first goal of the season late in the first period for the Ducks, who have four goals in their last three games.

+“The nice thing about having a back-to-back is you get to get back at it,” Anaheim captain Ryan Getzlaf said.
+“When you come out and lay an egg like we did tonight, you get to let it go.”

 SPEED KILLS